9brada6/tabs-with-posts/development.md

 - Learn about multi-language support and test all of the plugins.
 - Add in Manual tests, to test the translations with various plugins.
-- Add in manual tests, to check if the default translations strings from general settings is the same as the ones from code.

 - ### ✅ Todo Documentation